Mahitha-789/git-concepts1/clone.md

 Steps:
 Copy the repo URL and we will give some commands in terminal to clone a project "git clone URL" to change directory "cd foldername" and run "git remote -v" to see the origin.
 To verify we can check through "git status" command.

+Problem scenario: You’re joining a new team.
+The project is on GitHub, but your laptop is empty.
+You need a copy to work on it.

+steps to follow:
+git clone https:URL
+cd git-concepts-demo